 Even spreadsheets might present issues when it comes to MTD for Income Tax – think deleting entries accidentally, mistyping, overwriting the contents of a cell, plus the need to make those quarterly updates, EOPS and final declarations.

 To avoid admin overload, aim to be up and running with your new accounting solution well ahead of MTD for Income Tax coming into force.

-Doing so as soon as possible will put you in the best position and give you a chance to firmly establish new working practices.
+Doing so will put you in the best position to firmly establish new working practices.

-If so, it’s possible all you’ll need to do for the 2023/24 tax year is use the features that exist within your accounting software.
+If so, it’s possible all you’ll need to do for the 2024/25 tax year is use the features that exist within your accounting software.